Italian Athletics Championships: Multi winners

-Updated to 2021 Italian Athletics Indoor Championships (February 2021).
+Updated to 2024 Italian Athletics Championships (June 2024).

 Men

 Angiolo Profeti (shot put) and Adolfo Consolini (discus throw), with their 15 outdoor titles, are those who have won the highest number in a single specialty.

 Women

 Agnese Maffeis (38) and Marisa Masullo (30) are the Italian women multi winners.

 Italian Winter Throwing Championships

 The Italian Winter Throwing Championships (Campionati italiani invernali di lanci), are the Italian championships of three of the throwing events in athletics (the discus throw, hammer throw, and javelin throw), which, for logistical reasons, do not have an indoor championship.
 The fourth throwing event in track and field, shot put, is included in the Italian Athletics Indoor Championships instead.

 The championships are organized by FIDAL (Italian Athletics Federation) since 1984.
 The 2022 edition was held in Mariano Comense.
 Focus was upon Sara Fantini, female hammer thrower, who had recently thrown 72.61 meters, close to the Italian women's national record of 73.59 meters (achieved by Ester Balassini in 2005).
 She did win, but with a best throw of 68.18 meters.

 Winter is not the only period of competitive throwing in Italy, at least not when international competitions are held in the nation.
 Notably, at the 2007 IAAF Golden League in Rome, French high jumper Salim Sdiri was hit by a javelin.
 In 2010, IAAF's Golden League was replaced by World Athletics' Diamond League, which provides perhaps the highest level of competition in outdoor track and field.
 The Diamond League's annual Golden Gala, which includes all four throwing events, has been held every year from 2010 to 2022 at the Stadio Olimpico in Rome, with exception that in 2021 it was held in Florence.